harrisj/harrisj.github.io/_posts/personal/2016-01-01-how-nyt-reported-elections.md

 ---
 layout: writing_layout
 title: How the _Times_ Did Election Results 100 Years Ago
-summary: This was originally a series of tweets, but I decided to capture them here to preserve them.
+display_description: This was originally a series of tweets, but I decided to capture them here to preserve them.
 I also expanded the thread with some supplementary new material.
+description: How did the New York Times report election result in the early 1900s?
+It involved spotlights!
+image: /static/images/writing/how-nyt-reported-elections/19091102_nyc_election.jpg
 date: 20160101
 year: 2016
 category: personal